masterspike52/reNut/README.md

 3. clone/download the repository
 4. dump your copy of Banjo-Kazooie: Nuts&bolts and use a tool like ISO-Extract to dump the contents of the iso (INCLUDING THE DEFAULT.XEX FILE)
 5. place the contents of the iso in the assets folder you created in step 4 (INCLUDING THE DEFAULT.XEX FILE)
-6. run ```rexglue codegen renut_config.toml``` to generate the files for compiling in the generated folder
+6. open the folder in visual studio, go into cmake targets view
-7. open the folder in visual studio, go into cmake targets view
+7. change the configuration to win-amd64-relwithdebinfo
-8. change the configuration to win-amd64-relwithdebinfo
+8. expand the reNut project in VS and right click renut_codegen(utility target) > build renut_codegen to generate the files for compiling in the generated folder
-9. right click reNut project and select build all
+10. right click reNut project and select build all
-10. copy the assets folder with the dumped contents of the iso in out/build/win-amd64-relwithdebinfo
+11. copy the assets folder with the dumped contents of the iso in out/build/win-amd64-relwithdebinfo

 PREFFERED METHOD OF RUNNING THE GAME
 -----------------------------------------------------------